john-isa/starship/README.md

 ## How to run

+Note: It starts up but the handlers are not finished.
+The design took too long!

 `go run main.go` works fine if you have a single file or a script you're working on, but once you have a more complex project with lots of files then you'll have to start using the proper go build tool and run the compiled executable:

 ```bash